-Camilla is also a boat owner and engineer, she is on the crew of the Sumner Lifeboat and can provide expertise in the time of an emergency.
+Camilla is also a boat owner and engineer, she is on the crew of the Sumner Lifeboat and can provide expertise in the time of an emergency and even take part in the rescue if required and maybe even rescuing the shore crew!
 When not sailing her own boat Camilla can sometimes be found dancing on the foredeck of High Voltage during regattas, or doing deliveries up and down the coast of New Zealand.
 She loves splicing ropes, repairing sails and untangling knots.
 Camilla loves a good spreadsheet and will ensure that your campaign budget is well accounted for.
 She is also a fantastic cook and her quiche and coffee is guaranteed to keep your crew powered up for the day ahead.

 An accomplished racing sailor in his own right, with an impressive CV of regatta wins on his Young 88 Flying Machine, Craig can provide some excellent skills both on and off the water in race strategy, navigation, weather routing, boat repairs and coastal deliveries.
 Craig will let you know what you’re doing wrong and how to fix it.
 For an extra nominal fee he can stay late at the club buying rounds of drinks and ensuring that your competitors have a wicked hangover the following day.